alfetahe/process-hub/guides/StateHandover.md

 > #### Retention option {: .info}
-> The `retention` option does not mean that the old process will be kept that long, actually the old
+> The `retention` option does not mean that the old process will be kept that long alive.
-> process will be terminated as soon as it has sent its state to the new process.
-The `retention`
+> It is used to limit the time the old processes can stay alive in the handover process
-> option is used to limit the time old process is kept alive.
+> before they are killed.

 ### 2. Implement the neccessary callbacks
-Our `MyProcess` have to also implement the `ProcessHub.Strategy.Migration.Handover` behaviour or define the necessary callbacks yourself.
+Our `MyProcess` have to also implement the `ProcessHub.Strategy.Migration.Handover` behaviour or define the necessary callbacks.

 ```elixir
 defmodule MyProcess do